U.S. World War Two veterans roll up sleeves for vaccination in Los Angeles

 Corre, 97, was one of three World War Two vets, all former prisoners of war, receiving vaccinations at the U.S. Department of Veterans Affairs Greater Los Angeles Healthcare System outside a newly established mobile isolation unit for COVID-19 patients.

-As a volunteer at the hospital, and someone considered at higher risk because of his advanced age, Corre said he wanted to make sure he and his fellow vets were well protected against the potentially fatal respiratory virus.
+As an employee at the hospital, and someone considered at higher risk because of his advanced age, Corre said he wanted to make sure he and his fellow vets were well protected against the potentially fatal respiratory virus.

 “My concern is for all veterans,” he told Reuters.
 “I want to be sure that they get their shot.
 I got my first shot, and it was fine, no problems.
 And I’m going to get my second shot today.